Create Refund

 }'

-In this case we provided amount an amount less than the original payment amount.
-That also means a new update version of the order_items list must be provided.
+In this example, an amount less than the original Payment amount was provided.
+This requires a new set of order_items to be provided.

 Response